JuliaSmoothOptimizers/MUMPS.jl/README.md

 using MUMPS
 ```

-Alternatively, you can set these permanently through your operating system.
+Alternatively, you can create an entry in `.julia/config/startup.jl` or set these permanently through your operating system.